Tag: Letters

 Service Duties

 Edmund Ruos describes his experience and his duties as part of the communications crew during his time in the Air Force.
-He explains that the U.S. had radar sites along the West Coast during the war and that he was sent to Alaska to assist with the changing and cleanup of a new site.
-He shares that he asked to become part of the permanent party there, finishing out his service.
-He adds that his parents did not know where he was and had to contact Washington D.C. to find out.
+He explains how the U.S. had radar sites along the West Coast during the war and that he was sent to Alaska to assist with the changing and cleanup of a new site.
+He notes that his parents did not know where he was and had to contact Washington D.C. to find out.

 Edward B. Heimann